As a freelancer, you need to make sure clients are at ease when working with you and you build an lasting business relationship

-You are the tech guy but that doesn’t mean you shouldn’t take suggestions.
+You are the tech guy, but that doesn’t mean you shouldn’t take suggestions.

 5. Patience and Perseverance

-Patience and perseverance is the key to building a long lasting relationship.
+Patience and perseverance is the key to building a long-lasting relationship.

 Some clients will always be skeptical.
 It is better to move on with them at the earliest.

-It was the last job I did for the client because if client isn’t able to trust you, there isn’t a point investing in building the relationship further.
+It was the last job I did for the client because if the client isn’t able to trust you, there isn’t a point investing in building the relationship further.

-6. Treat Every Client as Important
+6. Treat Every Client as an Important one

 The importance of the client shouldn’t be based on the current amount of project currently being worked on.